Exploring Extended Scalar Sectors with Di-Higgs Signals: A Higgs EFT Perspective: The Effective Lagrangian

-The case of the quadruplets was particularly interesting as studies such as \cite{Degrassi:2016wml} only allow the SM coupling $\lambda$ to vary.
-Our work indicates that such a study corresponds to a very specific UV complete scenario, in the case where one expects the NP to come from dimension-six operators this corresponds to the quadruplets.
+The case of the quadruplets is particularly interesting as studies which indirectly probe the Higgs self coupling, such as \cite{Degrassi:2016wml}, only allow the SM coupling $\lambda$ to vary.
+Our work indicates that, within the assumptions of our EFT \footnote{For example relaxing the assumptions of a single new multiplet one could envision a scenario with multiple quadruplets in which the $T$-parameter bounds may be evaded allowing for a sizable $H^6$ operator coefficient and no other operators at dimension-six.
+In the case where only the $H^6$ operator is generated the indirect constraints may be more stringent than those of di-Higgs production \cite{Gorbahn:2016uoy}.}, such a study corresponds to a very specific UV complete scenario, in the case where one expects the NP to come from dimension-six operators this corresponds to the quadruplets.
 In the case of the quadruplets the shift in $\lambda$ due to the effective operators is restricted to be extremely small since the same UV parameter that generates the operator $Q_H$ contributes to the strongly constrained $T$-parameter.
+This demonstrates that indirect probes of the Higgs self coupling which don't vary other Higgs couplings are incomplete or correspond to specific UV completions which do not satisfy the criterion of the UV complete models considered.
+Other studies which vary these additional couplings of the Higgs such as \cite{DiVita:2017eyz,Maltoni:2017ims} indicate the bounds on the Higgs self coupling are weakened or even lost without the inclusion of the direct di-Higgs probe.

-It is useful to project these effective Lagrangians into Lorentz forms relevant to the dihiggs analysis performed.
+It is useful to project these effective Lagrangians into Lorentz forms relevant to the di-Higgs analysis performed.
 We do so here, from the perspective of arbitrary Wilson coefficients, when the final analyses are performed we use the expressions for the Wilson coefficients expressed in Table~\ref{tab:EFTtable}.
 We assume that only the heaviest generation for each fermion has a non-negligible contribution to the EFT.
 Starting from the effective Lagrangian,

 we can proceed to expand the operators to find the relevant Lorentz forms.
 Here we have used $\lambda_{RF}$ to represent the final renormalized coefficient of the $(H^\dagger H)^2$ operator, the expression for $\lambda_{RF}$ may be found in Table~\ref{tab:h4renorm} in terms of $\lambda$ of Eq.~\ref{eq:uvabbreviated} and the parameters of each UV-model.
 This involves finite field renormalizations as the operators $Q_{H\Box}$ and $Q_{HD}$ both alter the Higgs kinetic term below EWSB.
 Details of this procedure may be found in, for example,~\cite{Corbett:2012ja,Corbett:2014ora,Alonso:2013hga}.
 Below EWSB expanding out the Lorentz forms we find (employing the unitary gauge):